Super Bowl XXIII: Fourth quarter

+The Bengals returned the kickoff to the 25-yard line, and began their desperation drive with a five-yard completion to the sideline and a 3-yard sack, forcing them to use a timeout with 17 seconds remaining.
+On third down and eight from their own 27-yard line, Esiason just missed Collinsworth at the San Francisco 45-yard line, with the pass bouncing off Collinsworth's hands as he neared the sideline.
+On fourth down with ten seconds remaining, Esiason's desperation heave to a big crowd down the left sideline fell incomplete near the San Francisco 25-yard line as time expired, officially securing the victory for the 49ers.

 Although Jerry Rice was named MVP, Montana had an MVP-worthy performance, completing 23 of 36 passes for a Super Bowl record 357 yards, throwing for two touchdowns, and gaining 14 rushing yards.
 Craig finished with 71 yards rushing, and eight receptions for 101 receiving yards.
 He was the first running back in Super Bowl history to gain 100 receiving yards.
 Taylor finished the game with a Super Bowl record 56 punt return yards.
 His 18.7 yards per return was also the highest average in Super Bowl history.
 Linebacker Charles Haley had six tackles and two sacks.
 For Cincinnati, Jennings rushed one time for three yards, and gained 117 yards and a touchdown on two kickoff returns.
 Woods had a game-high 79 rushing yards.
 The sore-armed Esiason was limited to completing 11 out of 25 passes for 144 yards and an interception.
 Collinsworth (who retired after the game) was the Bengals' top receiver of the game, but with just three catches for 40 yards.

 The 49ers became the sixth team to win the Super Bowl over a team with a better regular season record.
 The 49ers also became the first team since the NFL went to a 16-game schedule in 1978 to win the Super Bowl after winning only 10 games during the regular season.
 Their six regular season losses were tied for the most ever by a Super Bowl champion, until the 9–7 New York Giants won Super Bowl XLVI following the 2011 season.
 Additionally, the 49ers' 13 combined regular season and postseason wins are tied for the lowest ever for a league champion, also tied with the 2011 New York Giants.